Implants and Dentures

 How dental implants work

-A dental implant is the only permanent way to replace a missing tooth.
-Research has shown implants to have a very high success rate with proper care (up to 98%), which means that they can last you a lifetime.
+A dental implant is the only fixed way to replace a missing tooth.
 Traditional bridges often need to be replaced and do not provide as much stability as a crown secured by a dental implant.
 Implants are the closest option to natural teeth, unrivalled for appearance or function.

-Another problem with traditional bridges is that they require your adjacent teeth to be strong enough to support them.
-If your teeth are weak or have large fillings, it may be difficult to place a traditional bridge.
-These bridges use crowns or wings attached to your adjacent teeth to provide support for a replacement crown, which can also weaken these surrounding teeth.
-Because a dental implant is anchored in the jaw bone, it provides very firm support without any work on surrounding teeth.
+Traditional bridges require your adjacent teeth to be strong enough to support them.
+If your teeth are weak or you have large fillings, it may be difficult to place this type of bridge securely.
+A dental implant is anchored in the jaw bone and it provides very firm support without relying on your surrounding teeth.

 Dentures may be used to replace one or all teeth, except the very back molars because to do so would make wearing the dentures more difficult.